followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/050 Summaries/30 Group Summary/Group Summary.md

-A group summary feature provides an ability to aggregate data in a group using one of the available [aggregate functions](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/groupItems/#summaryType).
+﻿A group summary feature provides an ability to aggregate data in a group using one of the available [aggregate functions](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/groupItems/#summaryType).

 ![DevExtreme DataGrid GroupPanel](/Content/images/doc/17_2/DataGrid/GroupSummary.png)